romene/Naturaily-netlify/_posts/2018-08-27-value-based-pagination-in-ruby-on-rails.md

 One more real-life situation, where value-based pagination in Rails fits perfectly is SPA chat messages infinite scroll.
 In a situation when new messages arrive constantly without reloading the page, traditional pagination may have a problem with getting proper results on the first shot.
 I have tested this in real life app!
 Time based pagination seems to work really good in this scenario, at least it is much more reliable than a traditional pagination, for sure!

-## Value based Image
+[photo] Value based Image

 I've made a very simple benchmark of these two methods to test how big of a time difference we are talking about.

 I've created 2 milion simple records which was used to this test.

-In the first scenario, I was requesting the last page in offset pagination, and some randomly selected records for value based pagination:
+In the first scenario, I was requesting the last page in offset pagination, and some randomly selected records for value based pagination.

-\[coś tu ma być?]

 In **value based pagination** loading data time is constant, just take a look at screenshots.